prawn-cake/md-changelog/README.md

 ## Quickstart

-    # it creates .md-changelog.rc and Changelog.md in the current folder
+    cd <project_path>

-    md-changelog init
+    md-changelog init  # it creates .md-changelog.cfg and Changelog.md in the current folder

 ### Open with editor